New Barclays chief ties executive compensation to societal goals

 By Jed Horowitz

-NEW YORK, Sept 24 Barclays Plc's new chief executive said he will pay employees based in part on whether they are good citizens, as the British bank tries to restore its tarnished reputation.
+NEW YORK Barclays Plc's (BARC.L) new chief executive said he will pay employees based in part on whether they are good citizens, as the British bank tries to restore its tarnished reputation.

 Within the next six to 12 months, Barclays will devise a "balance scorecard" with metrics that measure performance across a range of areas, including how the actions of executives affect the environment, Antony Jenkins said in a brief interview on Sunday at the Clinton Global Initiative.